preeti64/JobPost/README.md

 - **I CAN** cancel a *job* I ordered previously
 - **AND** if the *job* gets cancelled all of its *shifts* get cancelled as well

+### Status :Completed

 ### Task B

 - **AS** a *company*
 - **I CAN** cancel a single *shift* of a job I ordered previously

+### Status :Completed

 ### Task C

 - **AS** a *company*
 - **I CAN** cancel all of my shifts which were booked for a specific talent
 - **AND** replacement shifts are created with the same dates

+### Status :Completed

+## Testing

+Unit tests and integration tests have been written for the controllers and services.

+## Future Improvements
+- Add more comprehensive tests
+- Improve error handling

 ## Evaluation criteria